shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

 Beginner's Guide
 ================

 If you want to create your own route and some of the technicalities are going over your head, this guide will take you through setting up a new route from start to finish.
 More specific pages will be referenced throughout.
-If you already know a bit about the program, you may want to start with [[INSERT LINK HERE]] instead.
+If you already know a bit about the program, you may want to start with :ref:`Setting up a Route` instead.

 .. toctree::
     :caption: Navigation